neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 Default Validators
 ------------------

-FLOW3 is shipped with a big list of validators which are ready to use -- see the appendix for the full list.
+TYPO3 Flow is shipped with a big list of validators which are ready to use -- see the appendix for the full list.
 Here, we just want to highlight some more special validators.

-Additional to the simple validators for strings, numbers and other basic types, FLOW3 has a few powerful validators shipped:
+Additional to the simple validators for strings, numbers and other basic types, TYPO3 Flow has a few powerful validators shipped:

 * ``GenericObjectValidator`` validates an object by validating all of its properties.
 This validator